akshayshanker/FUES/README.md

 # FUES_EGM
-EGM using fast upper-envelope scan.
+EGM using fast upper-envelope scan (fues).

 Initial beta replication material for `Fast upper-envelope scan for discrete-continuous dynamic programming' by Dobrescu and Shanker (2023).

+See `slides....pdf` for overview of upper envelope scan.

 ## Example use of FUES